Amvuttra

 Amvuttra can only be obtained with a prescription and treatment should be started and supervised by a doctor experienced in the treatment of patients with amyloidosis.
 Treatment should begin as early as possible after diagnosis, to avoid further progression of the disease.

-For patients whose disease progresses to stage 3 polyneuropathy, the doctor may continue treatment if the benefits outweigh the risks.
+For patients whose polyneuropathy progresses to stage 3 (when the patient cannot walk anymore), the doctor may continue treatment if the benefits outweigh the risks.

 For more information about using Amvuttra, see the package leaflet or contact your doctor or pharmacist.